Garuda Indonesia Flight 421: Remarks by U.S. NTSB

 A later Safety Recommendation letter from the U.S. NTSB to the FAA notes that analyses of flight recorder data and weather satellite images indicate that the aircraft had already entered a thunderstorm cell at the start of the diversion to avoid the storm.
 It also notes that the procedure recommended in the Boeing 737 Operations Manual to respond to a dual flameout is to first start the APU (which could then provide much more power to start the main engines).
 Furthermore, repeating a comment in the NTSC report, the letter notes Boeing's advice that, in moderate to severe rain, starting main engines can take up to three minutes to spool up to idle, whereas the pilots allowed only one minute before initiating another retry.
 However, the battery on the stricken aircraft was found to have been faulty, holding only 22 volts before the flameout occurred when a fully charged battery should have 24 volts.
 The fact that the battery was faulty before the flameout meant the pilots’ futile attempts to restart the engines all but drained the remaining power from an already damaged battery, resulting in there being no power to start the auxiliary power unit, which explains the total loss of electrical power, even after the plane left the storm.
-There was simply no power to restart the engines or start the APU.
+There was simply no power to restart the engines (B737 uses bleed air starters, requiring APU, ground air, or engine cross-border to start) or start the APU.
 The letter from the NTSB also recommends to the FAA that pilots be advised to maintain a higher engine power level in moderate to severe precipitation to avoid flameout.

 Aftermath

-Garuda Indonesia no longer operates this route in 2005.
-It still uses the flight number GA-421, but on the Denpasar – Jakarta route instead, operated by an Airbus A330 or a 777-300ER.
 Garuda Indonesia also funded local road construction nearby the accident area and also built a multipurpose hall and reservoir facility in thanks for local villagers' assistance when evacuating.

+On September 28, 2018, sixteen years after the Flight 421 ditching incident, Captain Abdul Rozak once again survived another horrific accident, when he survived the 2018 Tsunami and Earthquake that occurred in the city of Palu, Central Sulawesi.
+At that time of the accident, Captain Abdul Rozak was flying from Makassar to Palu and had to stay overnight at the City of Palu.
+The hotel where the Garuda Indonesia crew stayed was located directly in front of the city beach where the tsunami occurred.
+However, Captain Rozak, along with the rest of his flight crew who also had to stay overnight in the city, managed to evacuate from the hotel, which was hit very badly by the tsunami.
+Due to the COVID-19 pandemic, Rozak was reported to have retired in 2020 as the result of the downfall of travel demand during the pandemic.